programiz/c-youtube/8-C Boolean.md

 ```c
 1
 ```
-### comparison operators with a variable and value
+### Comparison operators with a variable and value
 ```c
 #include <stdio.h>
 #include <stdbool.h>